-Figure 2: Schematics for calculating the five cracking criteria with T for temperature and f_s for solid fraction: (a) FR is the temperature difference between liquidus and solidus temperature, (b) CSC is the ratio of the time for the third solidification stage over the second solidification stage, (c) Kou is the absolute value of the slope of the T vs. $\sqrt{f_s}$ curve near the end of the solidification process, (d) iCSC is the area on the left of the T vs. f_s curve during the third stage of solidification, (e) sRDG is the area on the left of the T vs. $\frac{f_s^2}{(1-f_s)^2}$ curve during the third stage of solidification, where the end of the solidification process is emphasized more than in the iCSC criterion.
+Figure 1: Schematics for calculating the five cracking criteria with T for temperature and fs for solid fraction: (a) FR is the temperature difference between liquidus and solidus temperature, (b) CSC is the ratio of the time for the third solidification stage over the second solidification stage, (c) Kou is the absolute value of the slope of the T vs. $\sqrt{f_s}$ curve near the end of the solidification process, (d) iCSC is the area under the f_s vs. T curve during the third stage of solidification, (e) sRDG is the area under the $\frac{f_s^2}{(1-f_s)^2}$ vs. T curve during the third stage of solidification, where the end of the solidification process is emphasized more than in the iCSC criterion.

 For all five criteria considered here, a larger value indicates a higher likelihood of solidification cracking.
 In addition to solidification cracking, solid-state phase transformation during cooling in AM can introduce thermal stresses and result in cracking.
 However, as Scheil simulations only consider the solidification process, they cannot predict phase formation at temperatures below the solidus temperature, and equilibrium simulations use the overall composition of the layer to compute formation of phases, neglecting possible phase transformations due to microsegregation.
-To investigate solid-state phase transformations in interdendritic or intergranular regions during solidification, we propose to compute the phase equilibrium as a function of local, micro-segregated local compositions from Scheil simulations, i.e., the hybrid Scheil-equilibrium simulation.
-Phase fractions predicted in the simulations considering solidification microsegregation in the SS304L to Ni-20Cr FGM sample using the FEDEMO database from Thermo-Calc [35] are plotted in Figure 3.
+To investigate solid-state phase transformations in interdendritic or intergranular regions during solidification, we propose to compute the phase equilibrium as a function of local, micro-segregated local compositions from Scheil simulations, here termed 'Scheil-equilibrium simulation'.
+Phase fractions predicted in the simulations considering solidification microsegregation in the SS304L to Ni-20Cr FGM sample using the FEDEMO database from Thermo-Calc [36] are plotted in Figure 2.
+As shown in Figure 2 (a), the Scheil simulation was first performed using the overall composition of each layer, and the predicted solid composition at the solidification interface was plotted as a function of solid fraction.
+Equilibrium simulations were then carried out for each composition along the Scheil simulation curves, and thus the predicted phase fractions at 700 °C were plotted as a function of solid fraction in Figure 2 (b).
+The area below the curve for each phase in Figure 2 (b) corresponds to the overall fraction of that phase.

-Figure 3a-b uses a composition with 50 wt% Ni-20Cr/50 wt% SS304L to demonstrate the hybrid Scheil-equilibrium simulation process, while Figure 3c shows the results of the hybrid Scheil-equilibrium calculation at 700 °C for the SS304L to Ni-20Cr FGM by carrying out the steps shown in (a-b) for each composition along the gradient path.
-As shown in Figure 3a using a layer with 50 wt% Ni-20Cr/50 wt% SS304L as an example, a Scheil simulation was first performed for the layer composition.
-The calculated elemental composition as a function of solid fraction is presented, providing insight on the spatial composition distribution in the corresponding as-built layer.
-Equilibrium simulations were then carried out for each composition along the Scheil simulation curves in Figure 3a with the predicted equilibrium phase fractions at 700 °C given in Figure 3b, which provides insight into the equilibrium phases distribution as a function of solid fraction.
-The area under the curve for each phase in Figure 3b corresponds to the overall fraction of that phase within the layer of interest.
-By repeating the Scheil and equilibrium simulations for each composition in the gradient region, the expected phases at 700 °C, considering microsegregation, for the SS304L to Ni-20Cr FGM are shown in Figure 3c.
+By repeating the Scheil and equilibrium simulations for each composition in the gradient region, the expected phases at 700 °C, considering microsegregation, for the SS304L to Ni-20Cr FGM are shown in Figure 2 (c).
 Compared to Scheil simulations and equilibrium simulations at 700 °C using the overall layer compositions, where no BCC phase formation was predicted, the results here match better the X-ray diffraction (XRD) and electron backscatter diffraction (EBSD) results from ref.
-[19].
-The Scheil results in Figure 3a show an increase of Cr concentration at the end of solidification, favoring the formation of the BCC phase, which was ignored in the equilibrium simulations using layer compositions.
-Compared to kinetic simulation modules like DICTRA and TC-PRISMA in the commercial software Thermo-Calc [35], the hybrid Scheil-equilibrium simulation does not take diffusion into consideration.
-However, this proposed framework does not require mobility databases and, considering that the high cooling rate of AM processing limits the effects of diffusion, the hybrid Scheilequilibrium simulation offers a simple way to predict amounts of phases considering solidification microsegregation in AM.
+[20].
+The Scheil results in Figure 2 (a) show an increase of Cr concentration at the end of solidification, favoring the formation of the BCC phase, which was ignored in the equilibrium simulations using layer compositions.
+Compared to kinetic simulation modules like DICTRA and TC-PRISMA in the commercial software Thermo-Calc [36], the Scheil-equilibrium simulation does not take diffusion into consideration.
+However, this proposed framework does not require mobility databases and, considering that the high cooling rate of AM processing limits the effects of diffusion, the Scheil-equilibrium simulation offers a simple way to predict amounts of phases considering solidification microsegregation in AM.